mojodna/osm2orc/README.md

     user STRING
 )
 STORED AS ORCFILE
-LOCATION 's3://osm.mojodna.net/changesets-20170105/';
+LOCATION 's3://osm-pds/changesets/';
 ```

-**NOTE**: `osm.mojodna.net` is in AWS's `us-east-1` region, so **please** make sure that you're using Athena in the same region, for both performance and cost reasons.
+**NOTE**: `osm-pds` is in AWS's `us-east-1` region, so please make sure that you're using Athena in the same region, for both performance and cost reasons.

 The schemas should also work with Presto, Spark, and Hive, although the location protocol may need to be changed to `s3a:` and `hadoop-aws-2.7.3.jar` and `aws-java-sdk-1.7.4.jar` (*not* the latest) must be available in your `CLASSPATH`.